Carmelita Torres: Riot

-On January 28 at 7:30 AM, Torres resisted the process and refused to go through it.
+On January 28 at 7:30 a.m., Torres resisted the process and refused to go through it.
 She was asked to get out of her trolley and to begin the process.
 Instead, she convinced 30 other Mexican women to get out and protest with her.
 When others saw their resistance they joined in by protesting as well.
 Within an hour, there were more than 200 women blocking the entrance to El Paso.
 By the end of the demonstration, there were several thousand protesters.
 Once the officers tried to break up the crowd, the demonstrators threw rocks at them.
 They laid in front of trains and vehicles.
 When police aimed their guns into the crowd, they responded by yelling louder.
 The police were unable to break them up and she was arrested.
 After her arrest, she went missing.
 Until this day, it is not known what happened to her.

-Afterwards

-Despite the riot, the inspections continued for decades afterwards.